The Complicated Medicaid Transfer Rules

 The restrictions are in the form of a penalty for asset transfers, calculated as the period of time during which the person transferring the assets (and his or her spouse) will be ineligible for Medicaid coverage.
 The period of ineligibility is determined by dividing the amount transferred by what the state Medicaid agency determines to be the average private pay cost of a nursing home in your state.
 For example, if you live in a state where the average monthly cost of care has been determined to be $8,000, and you give away property worth $120,000, you will be ineligible for benefits for 15 months ($120,000 ÷ $8,000 = 15).

-However, because of the way this transfer penalty is applied, as a practical matter, the penalty period is much longer because it does not begin until you (1) move to a nursing home, (2) spend down to the asset limit for Medicaid eligibility, and (3) apply for Medicaid coverage.
-The “look back” period refers to the requirement that when applying for Medicaid benefits, you must report all transfers you made during the prior five years.
+However, because of the way this transfer penalty is applied, as a practical matter, the penalty period is much longer.
+It does not begin until you (1) move to a nursing home, (2) spend down to the asset limit for Medicaid eligibility, and (3) apply for Medicaid coverage.
 Here’s how this works:

 As you can see, the effective penalty in this example is three years and three months from the date of the transfer, not 15 months.
 This would leave you with 15 months in the nursing home with no coverage and no money left to pay for your care.
-If you gave the money to your children and they returned it, this would eliminate the penalty period—often called a “cure”—and give you money to pay for your care.
+If you gave the money to your children and they returned it, this would both eliminate the penalty period—often called a “cure”—and give you money to pay for your care.
 If the actual cost of the nursing home were higher than the $8,000 the state claims to be the average, you might spend down the $120,000 more quickly and become eligible for benefits sooner than July 1, 2021.
-However, you’d have to be very fortunate if, in 2020, your children still had the $120,000 you gave them in 2018, and they were willing to return it to you.
+However, you’d have to be very fortunate if, in 2022, your children still had the $120,000 you gave them in 2020, and they were willing to return it to you.
 This often leaves nursing home residents, nursing homes, and family members in conflict because the money is gone and the facility is not being paid to care for the resident.
-This situation can turn into an ugly lawsuit.
+We’ve seen many ugly lawsuits as a result.

 The Five-Year “Look Back” Period

 When applying for Medicaid, you must report any transfers you or your spouse made during the prior five years.
-This can be a trap for unwary people who transfer large amounts.
+This, in effect, often becomes the penalty period for transfers and it can be a trap for unwary people who transfer large amounts.
 Let’s say that instead of transferring $120,000, you gave your house, worth $600,000, to your children.
 This would cause six years and three months of ineligibility ($600,000 ÷ $8,000 = 75).
-Given the timing of the transfer, entering a nursing home, and applying for Medicaid described above, if the transfer penalty began on April 1, 2020, it would not end until July 1, 2025, more than seven years after you made the transfer and more than six years after you entered the nursing home.
-If, instead, you waited until April 2, 2023, to apply for benefits—five years and one day after transferring the house—you would not have to report the gift and you would be immediately eligible for Medicaid coverage, two years and three months sooner than if you applied during the five-year look back period.
+Given the timing of the transfer, entering a nursing home, and applying for Medicaid described above, if the transfer penalty began on April 1, 2022, it would not end until July 1, 2027, more than seven years after you made the transfer and more than six years after you entered the nursing home.
+If, instead, you waited until April 2, 2025, to apply for benefits—five years and one day after transferring the house—you would not have to report the gift and you would be immediately eligible for Medicaid coverage, two years and three months sooner than if you applied during the five-year look back period.
 Timing can be everything.

 Other Reasons Not to Make Gifts